 (Not) A Man of the People

 Farage has capitalized on his political career and media presence, accumulating wealth and maintaining a lifestyle far removed from the working-class concerns he professes to represent.
-His rhetoric of anti-establishment and anti-elite sentiment is undermined by his personal wealth, career choices, and financial dealings.
+His populist rhetoric of anti-establishment and anti-elite sentiment is undermined by his personal wealth, career choices, and financial dealings.

-- Nigel Farage comes from a wealthy background, having attended the elite Dulwich College and being the son of a stockbroker.
+- Farage comes from a wealthy background, having attended the elite Dulwich College and being the son of a stockbroker.

-- He later became one of the highest-earning Members of the European Parliament (MEP), earning between £524,000 and £700,000 from media work between 2014 and 2018.
+- He was one of the highest-earning Members of the European Parliament (MEP), earning between £524,000 and £700,000 from media work between 2014 and 2018.

 - Farage’s claims of being “skint” in 2017 contradicted reports estimating his net worth at £2.4m.
 Additionally, he earned over £1.2 million a year on top of his MEP salary, including lucrative media contracts like a £81,607 payment from GB News for just 32 hours of work.